datafold-dev/datafold/README.rst

 *datafold* is a Python package that provides **data**-driven models for point clouds to find an *explicit* mani-**fold** parametrization and to identify non-linear dynamical systems on these manifolds.
-Informally, a manifold is a geometrical structure on which the available data is sampled.
-For point clouds a typical use case is to parametrize a manifold with intrinsic lower dimension to enable non-linear dimension reduction.
-For time series data the underlying dynamical system is assumed to have a phase space that is a manifold. *datafold* can therefore process potentially high-dimensional data that lie near an geometry.
+Informally, a manifold is an usually unknown geometrical structure on which data is sampled.
+For point clouds a typical use case is to parametrize the manifold with an intrinsic lower dimension to enable non-linear dimension reduction.
+For time series data the underlying dynamical system is assumed to have a phase space that is a manifold.
+The models contained in *datafold* can process potentially high-dimensional data that lie close to manifolds.
+For more, please visit this `introduction <https://datafold-dev.gitlab.io/datafold/intro.html>`_ page.

 The software documentation is available at `https://datafold-dev.gitlab.io/datafold <https://datafold-dev.gitlab.io/datafold>`_,